Southern Arizona law enforcement agencies form regional critical incident team

 Riley said getting elected leaders on board was an important part of the process, with all the paperwork required of the various town and city councils and the Pima County Board of Supervisors.

-Nanos said the team will work as quickly as possible to get information out to the public following a critical incident.
+Nanos said the team will work as quickly as possible to get information out to the public after a critical incident.

 "Expediency is important to us, but as important as that is, accuracy and the welfare of our officers and staff and the community has to take the forefront," he said.